 Sam Adams is an award-winning journalist, keynote speaker, television personality and nationally renowned comedian.
 In this presentation, Sam will share his personal story of facing unsurmountable challenges throughout his life and how he was able to transcend through it all with passion, purpose and a sense of humor.
 Get ready to laugh!

 Pro Football Hall of Famer John Elway said of Sam: "Through the ups and downs of an NFL career, I developed great trust, respect and appreciation for Sam.
 Blending an uncanny ability to mix humor with keen insight and knowledge, Sam is a one-of-a-kind storyteller."
 To learn more about Sam, click here.

-The Leadership aculty with an emphasis on developing the leader from within.
+The Leadership Academy is a professional development program for staff and faculty with an emphasis on developing the leader from within.
 This six-month program consists of powerful educational and inspirational sessions (a half-day commitment every three weeks) comprised of learning modules, discussions, and practical applications of leadership principles with an emphasis on self-awareness.
 These sessions include pre-work and post-work, presentations, dynamic speakers, as well as group and individual projects.
-This program will run from January to June and includes a group project.
-Please note that the January kick-off program is an overnight.
+This program runs from January to June and includes a group project.
 This program is open to all benefited employees with a minimum of one (1) year of employment at the university; two (2) years preferred.
 Participation is limited to 12-15 employees.

 Download the PDF here for 2017 program information.
-Applications due Friday, October 21st.
+Applications deadline has passed.

 Read what members from Cohort-1 had to say about the program.
 Click here.